UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

 ## Class Size Notes

-125+ across two sections!
+74+ for this course!

 **Strategies:**
- * a total of 12 hours of office hours (Prof+TA's) every week
+ * a total of >10 hours of office hours (Prof+TA's) every week (we will be updating these hours shortly!)
  * utilize Slack for general question/answer (can be across sections!)
  * group options for several homeworks/final project

 notes:
-so, we have 125 students in this class across two sections, this is a large class!
+so, we have 74 students in this class, this is a large class!

 we will go over some of these strategies in detail, but I wanted to give you an overview of somethings that we are doing to cover everybody AND some things you can do to help us and your fellow classmates out

-the first thing is we have an extra 12 hours of help time outside of class to answer questions in the form of office hours (more details next slide)
+the first thing is we have an extra >10 hours of help time outside of class to answer questions in the form of office hours (more details next slide)

 also, we will have a Slack channel (more on that in a moment) where you can get more quick responses from the instructional team if you post in the #general channel